hushidong/biblatex-gb7714-2015/README.md

     - add an option `gbalign` to control the align style of the numerical label：

-		`gbalign=right`  for the label ragged left in a list environment
+		`gbalign=right`  for the label ragged left in a list environment, this is the default setting.

-		`gbalign=center` for the same width label in a list environment with the number centered in the bracket
+		`gbalign=center` for the same width label in a list environment with the number centered in a wrapper like bracket []

 		`gbalign=left`   for the label ragged right in list environment

-		`gbalign=gb7714-2015` for the label in paragraph with same separator space between label and entry content
+		`gbalign=gb7714-2015` for the label in paragraph with same separation space between label and content of the reference entry

         `\usepackage[backend=biber,style=gb7714-2015,gbalign=gb7714-2015]{biblatex}`

-    - add an option `gbpub` for dealing publishing items, option value = `true` for gb7714 style or `false` for standard style.
-This option is also for author year style.
+    - add an option `gbpub` for dealing publishing items (This option is also for author-year style):

+		`gbpub = true` for gb7714 style, to print `[出版者不详]` and the like when publisher or address is absent, this is the default setting.

+		`gbpub = false` for standard style, not to print the additional infomation.

         `\usepackage[backend=biber,style=gb7714-2015,gbpub=true]{biblatex}`

-    - add an option `gbnamefmt` for dealing name's letter case(this option is also for author year style):
+    - add an option `gbnamefmt` for dealing author name's letter case (This option is also for author-year style):

-        `gbnamefmt = uppercase` for gb7714 style
+        `gbnamefmt = uppercase` for gb7714 style, to capitalize all the letters of the name, like: ZHANG M L, this is the default setting.

-        `gbnamefmt = lowercase` for gb7714 style with no case switch of names
+        `gbnamefmt = lowercase` for gb7714 style, do no case switch of the name, like: Zhang M L

-        `gbnamefmt = givenahead` for standard style, given-family style, like ieee style
+        `gbnamefmt = givenahead` for standard style, given-family style, like: M. L. Zhang  as the ieee style

-		`gbnamefmt = familyahead` for standard style, family-given style, like apa style.
+		`gbnamefmt = familyahead` for standard style, family-given style, like: Zhang, M. L. as the apa style.

         `gbnamefmt = pinyin` for a common Chinese style, like: ZHANG Min-li, YI Shi-he and so on.

-		the name format can be set per-entry using a field：`nameformat`=`pinyin` or others.
-This option is also for author year style.
+		the name format can be set per-entry using a field `nameformat`, add this field such as `nameformat={pinyin}` to an entry in the bib file to set the entry's name format.

         `\usepackage[backend=biber,style=gb7714-2015,gbnamefmt=uppercase]{biblatex}`

 	- add an option `gbbiblabel` to control the format of the numerical label：

-		`gbbiblabel=bracket`  for the numerical number in the label wrapped by bracket
+		`gbbiblabel=bracket`  for the numerical number in the label wrapped by bracket, this is the default setting.

 		`gbbiblabel=parens`   for the numerical number in the label wrapped by parenthesis